AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/understanding-sales-campaign-send-options-for-email-steps.md

 Create a task; I will send this email myself

-* This option will create an Email Task (and sync to Salesforce) that you can send at your convenience.
+* This option will create an Email Task (and sync to [!DNL Salesforce]) that you can send at your convenience.
-* Once you've made this selection, when you kick off your Sales Campaign, Sales Insight Actions will queue these tasks up for you in Command Center and the Live Feed.
+* Once you've made this selection, when you kick off your Sales Campaign, [!DNL Sales Insight Actions] will queue these tasks up for you in Command Center and the Live Feed.
 You can then personalize and send (or schedule) each email before it goes out.

   * If you open this task in our web application, it will open a compose window with your contact's email address, the subject line of your email, and the template you chose.
-  * If you open this task in Gmail or Outlook, it will open a native compose window and dynamically populate your contact's email address, the subject line of your email, and the template you chose.
+  * If you open this task in Gmail or [!DNL Outlook], it will open a native compose window and dynamically populate your contact's email address, the subject line of your email, and the template you chose.

 Thread this email to the previous email